m516/CV-Sandbox/src/06-Raytracing-in-One-Weekend/readme.md

 ## Usage

-Four windows allow the user to control many aspects of the application:
+Five windows allow the user to control many aspects of the application:

-### Video Viewer
+### Image Viewer
 This window shows the rendered image on the screen and some useful information about the image and its underlying OpenGL texture.
-These are its controls:

-1. **Video Position** allows users to view the index if the current frame and to scrub the video feed.
-2. **Loop** starts the video at the beginning if the next frame couldn't be displayed.
-3. **Play** advances to the next frame every time the screen refreshes.
-4. **Next frame** advances to the next frame.
+It only has one control:
-5. **Display Scale** allows users to zoom in to and out of the image.
+1. **Display Scale** allows users to zoom in to and out of the image.

 Hovering over the image creates a widget that allows the user to see a 4x magnified slice of the image.

+### Render Settings
+This window controls the render pipeline.
+Its controls are separated into four groups:
+1. **Raytracing Algorithm Selector** sets the algorithm used for rendering an image.
+2. **Raytracing Settings** shows settings that are specific to the algorithm selected, including fields like camera position/direction and the number of samples to compute.
+3. **Render Settings** determine the size of the image to render.
+4. **The Render Button** begins the rendering process on a separate thread.
+The *Live Render* checkbox automatically starts the rendering process if an image is not currently rendering.

 ### Window Settings
 This window controls the graphics settings: